 The first step of a typical harvest is the get you data from your target source.
 We call this the Fetch.
 For example, let us suppose we have a VIVO installation containing researchers at our university, and we want to harvest from Pubmed information on publications written by researchers at our university.
 In this case we would use Harvester's PubmedFetch tool to send a query off to Pubmed, which will return the results of that query to us in its own XML format.
-The harvesters Fetch package (org.vivoweb.harvester.fetch) contains various methods for retrieving data from external data sources, including as CSV files, as JSON, through JDBC calls, or via OAI Harvest.
+The harvesters Fetch package (org.vivoweb.harvester.fetch) contains various methods for retrieving data from external data sources.